-Each student will present their research or proposal idea for no less than 10 minutes and no more than 12 minutes.
+Each student will present their research or proposal idea for approximately 10-12 minutes.
 These presentations should be designed to give a brief overview of the theoretical background of your proposed research and the data collection methods and analysis you would do.
 Students are expected to provide feedback on each other's presentations.